dongdaoqi/Brainfxxk-compiler/README.md

 Click New and paste the full path to your bin folder.

-For example, if your project is at C:\Program Files\Brainfxxk-compiler\bin, add:
+For example, if your project is at C:\Program Files\Brainfxxk-compiler, add:

 ```path
 C:\Program Files\Brainfxxk-compiler\bin\